 Overall this is the mask that I have made the most of and that gets used a lot in our house.
 That probably tells you all you need to know.
 Take a look now at Sweet Red Poppy.

-No Fog on Glasses Design Face Mask
+No Fog Face Mask Pattern for Glasses

 The shape of the mask holds it away from your face slightly which makes breathing more comfortable.
 Overall it is easy to make if you follow the tutorial closely and it is undoubtedly easy to breathe with it on.